-Introduction 5
+lntr oduction 5

 Why Integrate Career Advising?
-5
+6

 Overview of Findings From Associated Landscape Analysis Report 7

 Who Is This Toolkit For?
+9

 How To Best Use This Toolkit 9

-Key Areas Towards the Integration of Career Advising for Equitable Student Success11
+• Areas Towards the Integration of reer Advising for Equitable Student Success 11

-Foundational Data, Assessment, and Reporting 11 Integrating Career Advising into Academic Advising 17 First Year Interventions 26 Integrating Career Advising into Instruction and Curriculum 33 Integrating Career Advising into Co-Curricular Experiences 40
+Foundational Data, Assessment, and Reporting 11

+Integrating Career Advising into Academic Advising 18

+First Year Interventions 29

+Integrating Career Advising into Instruction and Curriculum 37
-Summary Leaders ship Checklist 51

-App endix
+Integrating Career Advising into Co-Curricular Experiences 45

+Sun nmary 56

+Leadership Checklist 58

+Арр pendix 59

-Contributors
+Contributors 59

-About the Authors and Projects Coordinators
+About the Authors and Projects Coordinators 60